johnmpost/fununit/README.md

 Here are some key features:

-- functional
-  - fununit is built for testing pure functions
-  - fununit has a functional API, incorporating higher-order and pure functions
+- **functional:** fununit has a functional API, which means it has great composability and flexibility
-- declarative
-  - fununit lets you describe unit tests in a fully declarative manner
+- **declarative:** fununit lets you describe unit tests in a fully declarative manner
-- removes testing boilerplate
-  - fununit removes unnecessary code duplication between tests
+- **cuts out all code duplication:** fununit removes up to 100% of unnecessary code duplication between tests

-  - this makes tests more maintainable - and more fun to write ;)
+All of this makes tests more maintainable - and more fun to write ;)

 # Installation